tsduck/tsduck/scripts/README.md

   It automatically invokes `build.ps1`.
 So, to build TSDuck installers from a freshly cloned repository, just run this script.

-- `build-project-files.ps1` : Build the project files for "Qt Creator" and "Visual Studio".
-See `build-project-files.py`.

-- `build-tsduck-header.ps1` : This script builds the `tsduck.h` header file which
-  includes all public headers of the library.
-See `build-tsduck-header.py`.

-- `cleanup.ps1` : This script does a complete cleanup of the directory tree, removing all generated or temporary files.
-See `cleanup.py`.

 - `tsduck.nsi` : This file is an NSIS script to build the binary installers of TSDuck.
 It is used by `build-installer.ps1`.